ehildenb/reviews/concurrency/concurrency.md

 ### A Simple Lambda-Based Actor Language

+Next, the actor language is made rigorous.
+First, explicit syntax is given, and then *actor configurations* are defined.
+An actor configuration is of the form
+$\langle \alpha \mid \mu \rangle ^\rho_\chi$.
+Here, $\alpha$ represents the actor map, $\mu$ is a multiset of messages, $\rho$ represents the *receptionists*, or names of externally visible actors, and $\chi$ are external actors outside the configuration to which messages may be directed.
+The operational semantics are specified using a reduction semantics.
+Two configurations are composable if the $\alpha$'s have disjoint domains, and the external actors for the first configuration intersected with the domain of the actor map for the second is a subset of the receptionists of the second (and vice versa).
+Associativity, commutativity, and identity axioms are proved for such composable configurations.

 ### Equivalence of Expressions

+A notion of expression equivalence is defined, which informally is true if two program expressions behave the same when placed in any observing context.
+In this case, an "observing context" is replaced with an "observing actor configuration", or a configuration that contains an actor state with a hole.
+The reduction semantics is extended with a rule representing if an expression is observed.

+Because the language is nondeterministic, an event may definitely occur, definitely not occur, or occur on some executions and not occur on others.
+The notion $Obs(\kappa)$ is defined, where $\kappa$ is a configuration.
+This yields
+$\textbf{s}$ if all paths succeed, $\textbf{f}$ if all paths fail, and
+$\textbf{sf}$ is there is a path that succeeds and a path that fails.
+Then, three notions of observational equivalence of expressions is defined.
+One states that $Obs(O[e_1]) = Obs(O[e_1])$ where $O$ is a context containing one hole.
+The other two state that just the successes must coincide and the failures must coincide.
+Relations between these definitions are proved, most notably that the defintion stating that all observations are equal is equivalent to the definition that just the successes are equal.
+This equivalence arises because of the fairness requirement, and it is the notion of equivalence ($\cong$) used in the rest of the paper.
+Equivalence of configurations is also discussed, yielding the result that replacing an expression occurring in a configuration by an observationally equivalent one yields an equivalent expression.

 ### Laws of Expression Equivalence

+After establishing this notion of expression equivalence, a library of useful equivalences can be established.
+These include a variety of laws such as
+$\textsf{app}(\lambda x.e, v) \cong e[x := v]$ that can be seen as instances of the general theorem $e_0 \mapsto^\lambda e_1 \Rightarrow e_0 \cong e_1$.
+Similar
+notions of equivalence involving reduction contexts, such as $\textsf{let}\{x := e\}R[x] \cong R[e]$ are also established.
+Laws for equivalence on the actor primitives can also be established, though since $\textsf{send}$,
+$\textsf{become}$, and $\textsf{initbeh}$ all return $\textsf{nil}$, these laws
+arre limiting.

+Next, since understanding how actor primitives interact with one another is very important, commuting operations are discussed.
+Expressions $e_0$ and $e_1$ are said to commute if

+> $\textsf{let}\{x_0 := e_0\}\textsf{let}\{x_1 := e_1\}e \cong \textsf{let}\{x_1
+> := e_1\}\textsf{let}\{x_0 := e_0\}e$

+A lemma for when each of the primitive operations commute is proved, such as
+$\textsf{newadr}$ commutes with $\textsf{send}, \textsf{newadr}$, and
+$\textsf{initbeh}$, but not with $\textsf{become}$.
+Finally, it is proved that any two expressions $e_0$ and $e_1$ commute is every operation occurring in
+$e_0$ commutes with every operation occuring in $e_1$, and $e_0$ and $e_1$ are
+built up using only the operations $\textsf{if}$ and $\textsf{let}$.

 ### Proving Expression Equivalence

+Next, three different variants for expression equivalence are discussed.
+Informally, the *common reduct case* concerns equivalence of expressions with a common reduct, the *two-stage reduction case* concerns expressions that reduce to lambda abstractions that are application equivalent, and the *equivalence of reduction contexts case* treats equivalence of reduction contexts.

+In each of these approaches, a class of *configuration templates* $CT$ is chosen such that $e_0 \cong e_1$ if $Obs(ct[e_0]) = Obs(ct[e_1])$ for each $ct \in CT$.
+Such configuration templates are chosen by extending each syntactic class to allow holes and defining appropriate notions of hole filling.
+This is done for each variant of expression equivalence.
+In the common reduct case, a single hole is added for expressions.
+In the two-stage reduction case, a countable family of holes need to be added for lambda abstractions.
+In the equivalence of reduction contexts case, a new hole is added for reduction contexts.

+For each of these (after a lot of notation), main theorems are given for when two expressions are equivalent.
+For example, in the equivalence of reduction contexts case, if $R_j[\square := z]$ reduces uniformly to some expression $e$ for each $j$, then $R_0[\square := e] \cong R_1[\square := e]$ for any $e$.

 ### Discussion

+Future work is discussed, as the authors view the theory in this paper as a starting point more than anything else.
+Areas for future work include developing an algebra on configurations, further study on the notions of equivalence (such as configuration equivalence), and determining whether or not there is a context lemma for observational equivalence of expressions.